kriwil/kriwil/content/journal/0292-the-podcast-renaissance.md

 Serial is probably the most popular podcast in 2014.
 Before serial, podcast is probably listened only by internet geeks.
 But now it reaches more people.
-This is why Mike Hurley of [Relay FM][relay.fm] called it a podcast rennaissance in is talk, ["How I became an Independent Podcaster"][hibaip].
+This is why Mike Hurley of [Relay FM][relayfm] called it a podcast rennaissance in is talk, ["How I became an Independent Podcaster"][hibaip].
 It is indeed the perfect time for you to start listen to podcast.